lijko/delaville-immobilier/wp-content/plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.4.1 - 11/02/2013
+- Added support for welcome email, extra fields title and fieldset titles under the WordPress Multilingual plug-in (thanks to Piet for testing it)
+- Added Arabic translation (Mamoun Elkheir)
+- Fixed tabindex is no longer needed for WordPress 3.5 and Theme My Login users
+- Fixed PHP files inclusion, do not include the admin's files if not in the admin area
+- Fixed cursor doesn't appear at the end of the text edit under 'Users Extended'

 v2.4.0 - 27/12/2012
 - Added support for the WordPress Multilingual plug-in.
 - Fixed plain text password was staying in the DataBase for registered users (WordPress MS and WordPress + confirmation email only)
 - Fixed (better) background logo was stretched under Safari (thanks to DarioDN)
 - Fixed PHP warnings wpdb::supports_collation usage on WordPress 3.5
 - Fixed PHP warnings wpdb::prepare usage on WordPress 3.5
-- Fixed PHP warnings on Extended Users page on WordPress 3.5
+- Fixed PHP warnings on 'Users Extended' page on WordPress 3.5

 v2.3.11 - 29/10/2012
 - Fixed reCAPTCHA was not working on secure webservers (thanks to invisnet for the patch)